 Taman Peranginan Tasek is a pleasant retreat from the city and sightseeing.
-Close to the city centre, this peaceful park has numerous walks with waterfalls, a small reservoir and lovely picnic areas.
-The central Jelan Tasek Lama has similar features and a nice pond with waterlilies.
+Close to the city centre, this peaceful park has nice walks with waterfalls, a small reservoir and lovely picnic areas.
+The central Jelan Tasek Lama has similar features and a pond with waterlilies.

 In the middle of the Brunei River, not far away from Istana Nurul Iman, there is a small island Pulau Ranggu and it is home to the large colony of the rare Proboscis Monkeys and Macaques.

-Bukit Subok is a popular recreational with nice wooden boarded walkways area providing great views of the traditional hut in Kamung Ayer.
+Bukit Subok is a popular recreational with nice wooden boarded walkways area providing great views of the traditional hut in Kampung Ayer.